Canine Physiotherapy

 Helping Your Dog Live a Healthier, Happier, More Comfortable Life

-At Sussex Vet Rehab, we provide expert veterinary physiotherapy services for dogs across Sussex, Surrey, and Kent.
-Whether your dog is recovering from surgery, managing a chronic condition, or slowing down with age, we’re here to support their mobility, comfort, and quality of life through tailored, compassionate care.
+Whether your dog is recovering from surgery, struggling with a chronic condition, or slowing down with age, we’re here to support their mobility, comfort, and quality of life through tailored, compassionate care.

 What Is Canine Veterinary Physiotherapy?